 Many developed countries are refining their immigration policies in order to attract only the best and wealthiest new citizens looking to relocate their families or invest abroad.
 Each country offers different financing requirements, immigration procedures and benefits to their investors in a bid to keep the market competitive.

-Sovereign and its specialist external partners can guide clients through the best available IIPs in order to determine which one will suit them best.
+Sovereign can guide clients through the best available IIPs in order to determine which one will suit them best.
 We keep up-to-date details on these schemes around the world, with their financial conditions, required investments, financing options, government application fees and requirements for the programmes, time frame to obtain permanent residence and to maintain it, as well as requirements for obtaining citizenship.

 Sometimes described as the “new alternative investment”, IIPs should be treated like an insurance policy – consider acquiring it well in advance before you need it in an emergency.